 If you're a potato lover, this gluten-free cheesy au gratin potatoes recipe is the ultimate comfort food.
 Even though this dish is made from scratch without flour, it is still one of those easy recipes to make with only a few ingredients.

-This scalloped potato recipe can be an elegant side dish perfect for holiday meals, like Easter or Christmas dinner.
+This scalloped potato recipe can be an elegant gluten-free side dish perfect for holiday meals, like Easter or Christmas dinner.
 Don't just save it for special occasions though, it's great for Sunday supper, too!
 No matter when you serve them, these creamy cheesy potatoes are sure to be a crowd pleaser!

 - Russet Potatoes: Using a starchy baking potato, like russets, is preferred in this recipe.
 Although, Yukon gold potatoes or a combination of the two would also work.